software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/4/Exercise_2.md

 ````

 #### Testing Generate (Set Int) with QuickCheck
-Wrapping `Set Int` makes testing a little more cumbersome, to do the same test that a union with an empty test is the same means we have to write a new function for `unionSet` and `unionEmpty` to handle the new type `SetInt`:
+Wrapping `Set Int` makes testing a more cumbersome.
+To do the same test as above, i.e. that a union with an empty test is the same, means we have to write a new function for `unionSet'` and `unionEmpty'` to handle the new type `SetInt`:

-When we run we can now see both the arbitary and our specialised number generators are used:

 ````haskell
 unionSet'::SetInt -> SetInt -> SetInt